Telephone Prescription Requests

 Do not use the outside mail box for samples.
 Samples must be handed in by 12 NOON.

-Requests for Repeat Prescriptions or for Test Results will only be taken between 10am and 3pm.
+Requests for Test Results will only be taken between 10am and 3pm.
 If you call outwith these times you will be asked to call back.

 If the GP needs to speak with you they will call back as soon as they are able but this may be the next day or the next day that doctor is working.